 While leading brands skirt the topic of menstruation, Nua took it head on and built an online community where women feel safe to ask questions and share their experiences during that time of the month.
-After listening to hundreds of women, co-founders Ravi Ramachandran and Swathi Kulkarni created a solution that is configured to a woman's individual cycle, delivered directly to her home, every month.
+After listening to hundreds of women, founder Ravi Ramachandran created a solution that is configured to a woman's individual cycle, delivered directly to her home, every month.

-With international brands like Whisper and Stayfree taking up the bulk of the market share in India, Nua is a newcomer in the space.
+With international brands like Whisper and Stayfree taking up the bulk of the market share in India, Nua was a newcomer in the space back in 2018.
 At the same time, these brands tend to avoid the reality of what women face during that time of the month.
 Thus building trust and a strong community were critical first steps when building the brand and establishing its presence.
-Before going into production, Swathi and Ravi spoke to over 500 women to understand their challenges and pain points around periods.
+Before going into production, Ravi spoke to over 500 women to understand their challenges and pain points around periods.
 They quickly realised that what women wanted most was a platform that reassured them that they were not alone in facing these issues.

-“For us, it’s a platform that we’re trying to build, around products, community and care.”
+“For me, it’s a platform that we’re trying to build, around products, community and care.”

-In the first 6 months they grew their Instagram following to 22k (they've crossed 25k as of today) as opposed to the two largest brands who have no social media presence to speak of.
+In the first 6 months they grew their Instagram following to 22k (they've crossed 187k as of today) as opposed to the two largest brands who have no social media presence to speak of.
 We've long emphasised the increasingly important role of content in building brands.
 Right from the start, Nua has focused on creating meaningful content that is informative, relatable and critically, shedding those taboos.
-They have Facebook AMA sessions with gynaecologists and other experts, build awareness around common issues throughout the entire cycle, as well as tapping into the growing importance of self care.
-Over time, they hope to move from talking about periods to sexual wellness, menopause and general women's wellness.
+Since inception, they have stayed relevant through meaningful collaborations.
+From Facebook AMA sessions with gynaecologists to mental health experts during Covid-19, they've catered to the community and their needs.
+Building awareness around common issues throughout the entire cycle, as well as tapping into the growing importance of self care.
+Over time, they moved from talking about periods to sexual wellness, menopause and general women's wellness.

 Nua's community is its greatest marketing asset.
 Its massive online following has been built organically, by giving women a space to talk and feel cared for.
 And by reaching out directly to their customers – Nua products are sold through their own website – they've built an emotional connection with customers that the Whispers and Stayfrees of the world would envy.